haseebrehman597-hue/pyfiglet-demo/README.md

 Why this module?
 ----------------
 I chose **pyfiglet** because it is simple, fun, and lets you display text in a more creative way.
-It's easy to install and demonstrates how to work with a non-standard library.

 Installation
 ------------